Introduction

 1. Transition to Electric Vehicles (EVs)

 One of the most important ways to lessen a car’s environmental effects is to trade a traditional Internal Combustion Engine (ICE) vehicle for an electric vehicle (EV).
-The most direct way for EVs to enhance urban air quality and reduce greenhouse gas emissions is by emitting zero tailpipe emissions.
+EVs directly improve urban air quality and reduce greenhouse gas emissions by producing zero tailpipe emissions.

 While the current generation of EVs utilizes lithium-ion batteries and can be charged with renewable energy sources such as solar or wind power, EVs still consume energy and materials during the production of the battery pack.
-While manufacturers and proponents of EVs have an interest in the lifecycle emissions of EV batteries (the emissions derived from the life cycles of an ICE), it is widely accepted that the lifetime emissions of most EVs will be significantly less than those from gasoline or diesel-powered vehicles.
+Although EV battery production has its own lifecycle emissions, it is widely accepted that the lifetime emissions of most EVs are significantly lower than those of gasoline or diesel vehicles.

 Many countries now provide financial incentives for EV buyers, making them more accessible to average consumers.
 Moreover, as battery technology advances, EVs will continue to have smaller lifetime emissions and become more affordable and energy-efficient while achieving greater distance on a single charge.